You will find Johnson University Library resources about the Stone-Campbell Movement in the Stone-Campbell LibGuide.

 You may also search the EBSCO Discovery Service (EDS).

 EDS provides fast, easy access to most of our library’s resources (primary sources, articles, books and e-books) through a single search box.
 Think of it as our library’s version of Google.
-It includes most of the electronic resources available through our subscriptions, as well as the print materials found at the Glass Memorial Library in Tennessee (but not Florida).
+It includes most of the electronic resources available through our subscriptions, as well as the print materials found at the Glass Memorial Library and Florida locations.

 EDS offers the following features and benefits: